pachyderm/docs-content/2.4.x/deploy-manage/manage/s3gateway/supported-operations.md

 {{% /notice%}}

 ## Create Bucket
-Call the *create an S3 bucket* command on your S3 client to create a branch in a Pachyderm repository.
+Call the *create an S3 bucket* command on your S3 client to create a branch in a {{%productName%}} repository.
 For example, let's create the `master` branch of the repo `test`.

 1. In MinIO,